jcolag/entropy-arbitrage/2022-09-22-coming-age.md

  >
  > **RIKER**: Not now.
 When it doesn't interfere with my duties, Remmick.

 In addition to Jake's scene at the start of the episode, these exchanges also seem to represent a shift in the writers' attitudes towards this series.
-In fact, you might recognize versions of these scenes from any modern cop show, where [internal affairs](https://en.wikipedia.org/wiki/Internal_affairs_%28law_enforcement%29) needs to investigate some serious abuse, and the protagonist(s) use it to vent about how bureaucrats keep poking their noses into important business.
+In fact, you might recognize versions of these scenes from any modern cop show, where {% wiki Internal_affairs_%28law_enforcement%29|internal affairs|en %} needs to investigate some serious abuse, and the protagonist(s) use it to vent about how bureaucrats keep poking their noses into important business.

-I say that this represents a shift, because unlike in so-called [copaganda](https://en.wikipedia.org/wiki/Copaganda), they don't show Remmick as sleazy or reluctant.
+I say that this represents a shift, because unlike in so-called {% wiki Copaganda|copaganda|en %}, they don't show Remmick as sleazy or reluctant.
 But they do show the crew as nervous and uncooperative.

  > **REMMICK**: You are required to answer my questions, Mister Riker, unless you're trying to cover something up!
 Now, there are several discrepancies in the Captain's log.
 Shall we go over them one by one?